DataDog/hiring-engineers/answers.md

 2. Now the next step is to install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database!
 I decided to go with MongoDB.
   * I first installed MongoDB on my box using the instructions [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
-  * I then followed the [instructions](https://docs.datadoghq.com/integrations/mongo/)
+  * I then followed the [instructions for Mongo](https://docs.datadoghq.com/integrations/mongo/)
   * I went to the integrations page on the Datadog app and searched for Mongodb
   * I followed the instructions, created a new user in Mongodb and made a [conf file](mongodb_conf.yaml)
   * After I made all these changes I restarted the agent: sudo service datadog-agent restart